-Kingswood Capital Markets, a division of Benchmark Investments, Inc., Spartan Capital Securities LLC, and WestPark Capital, Inc. are acting as book-running managers, and Brookline Capital Markets, a division of Arcadia Securities, LLC, is the co-manager for this offering.
+Kingswood Capital Markets, division of Benchmark Investments, Inc., is acting as the lead book-running manager, and Colliers Securities LLC, Spartan Capital Securities, LLC and WestPark Capital, Inc. are acting as co-bookrunners for this offering.
 Kingswood Capital Markets is acting as representative of the underwriters (the "Representative").
 We have entered into an underwriting agreement, dated , 2020 with the Representative.
 Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to each underwriter named below and each underwriter named below has severally and not jointly agreed to purchase from us, at the public offering price per share less the underwriting discounts set forth on the cover page of this prospectus, the number of shares of Series C Common Stock listed next to its name in the following table:

 Underwriter Number of Shares

-Kingswood Capital Markets, a division of Benchmark Investments, Inc.
+Kingswood Capital Markets, division of Benchmark Investments, Inc.

+Colliers Securities LLC

 Spartan Capital Securities, LLC

 WestPark Capital, Inc.

-Brookline Capital Markets, a division of Arcadia Securities, LLC

-Total 2,500,000
+Total 2,000,000